vivr/vr1/src/notes/2023-10-28-javascript-notes.md

 ### Changing Styles

-**adding classes**: The `classList` property is used to manipulate the class attributes of an HTML element in JavaScript.
+**Adding classes**: The `classList` property is used to manipulate the class attributes of an HTML element in JavaScript.
 It provides a convenient and efficient way to add, remove, toggle, and check for classes on an element.

 To add one or more classes to an element, use the `add()` method of the `classList` property: